harisanker10/tic-tac-toe/README.md

 ### Deployment

-- The docker compose file bundles both these services along with postgres(for nakama) and caddy2(for easy ssl and routing)
+- The docker compose file at root bundles both server and client services along with postgres(for nakama).
+Apply this and everything should be up.
-- In a VPS, this compose file is applied with a valid Caddyfile at root for routing.

 ## Installation & Local Setup